Video game crash of 1983: Competition from home computers

-Result

 Immediate effects

-The release of so many new games in 1982 flooded the market.
-Most stores had insufficient space to carry new games and consoles.
+With the release of so many new games in 1982 that flooded the market, most stores had insufficient space to carry new games and consoles.
 As stores tried to return the surplus games to the new publishers, the publishers had neither new products nor cash to issue refunds to the retailers.
 Many publishers, including Games by Apollo and U.S. Games, quickly folded.
 Unable to return the unsold games to defunct publishers, stores marked down the titles and placed them in discount bins and sale tables.
-Recently released games which initially sold for US$35 (equivalent to $99 in 2021) were in bins for $5 ($14 in 2021).
+Recently released games which initially sold for US$35 (equivalent to $116 in 2024) were in bins for $5 ($16 in 2024).

 The presence of third-party sales drew the market share that the console manufacturers had.
 Atari's share of the cartridge-game market fell from 75% in 1981 to less than 40% in 1982, which negatively affected their finances.
 The bargain sales of poor-quality titles further drew sales away from the more successful third-party companies like Activision due to poorly informed consumers being drawn by price to purchase the bargain titles rather than quality.
 By June 1983, the market for the more expensive games had shrunk dramatically and was replaced by a new market of rushed-to-market, low-budget games.
 Crane said that "those awful games flooded the market at huge discounts, and ruined the video game business".

 A massive industry shakeout resulted.
 Magnavox abandoned the video game business entirely.
 Imagic withdrew its IPO the day before its stock was to go public; the company later collapsed.
 Activision had to downsize across 1984 and 1985 due to loss of revenue, and to stay competitive and maintain financial security, began development of games for the personal computer.
 Within a few years, Activision no longer produced cartridge-based games and focused solely on personal computer games.